amol-/dukpy/README.rst

 =====

-DukPy is a simple javascript interpreter for Python built on top of duktape engine.
+DukPy is a simple javascript interpreter for Python built on top of duktape engine **without any external dependency**.
 It comes with a builtin *CoffeeScript* compiler for convenience and usage example.

 Dukpy has been tested on **Python 2.7** and **Python 3.4**, dukpy